AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/10_object_literal_upgrades.md

 &nbsp;

-## Dynamically define properties of an Object
+## Dynamically define properties of an object

-This is how we would dynamically define properties of an Object in ES5:
+This is how we would dynamically define properties of an object in ES5:

 ```javascript
 var name = "myname";